Pedro-henrique-silv/bmc/courses/ModSim2019.md

 ### Lecture 19

+- Task (for Lecture 20)

-- implement a odel of postural control
+ + implement a model of postural control

-Mass of the body = 65 kg
+   + Mass of the body = 65 kg
-Height of center of mass of the body = 0.7 m
+   + Height of center of mass of the body = 0.7 m